CMDR-Squedie/EDConstrDepot/README.md

 Advanced Features:
  - You can run the app on a PC tablet next to your main screen (old tablets with Win10 32-bit will do).
 You need to share your ED Saved Games folder for that and use JournalDir option in the .ini file to enter full UNC path.
  - You can display multiple overlays, each with its own construction depot.
-Either run multiple copies of the app, or use AllowMoreWindows option in the .ini file (this option will not save your workspace though).
+Either run multiple copies of the app, or use AllowMoreWindows option in the .ini file and New Window command (this option will not save your workspace though).

 o7, CMDRs!